aliv029bmj/codemate/README.md

 **Code566** transforms your VS Code line/column indicator into a fun, interactive experience with selectable user modes.
 Make your coding sessions more engaging and enjoyable!

 ## Features
-Code566 enhances your coding experience by replacing the standard line/column display with one of six interactive modes:
+Code566 enhances your coding experience by replacing the standard line/column display with one of seven interactive modes:

 1. **Pixel Pet Mode** - A virtual pet that reacts to your coding behavior, gaining experience and energy based on your typing patterns.

 2. **Travel Mode** - Virtually travel to different cities around the world based on your cursor position, with distance tracking and city information.

 3. **Stats HUD Mode** - Displays a comprehensive dashboard of coding statistics including typing speed, character count, and line information.

+4. **Heat Map Mode** - Visualizes your editing activity with a color-coded heat map, showing which parts of your code receive the most attention.

+5. **Line Length Warning Mode** - Highlights lines that exceed recommended length limits, with customizable settings for different programming languages.

+6. **Code Feature Detector Mode** - Detects and displays information about code structures at your cursor position, providing insights into your codebase.

+7. **Line/Column Records Mode** - Tracks and displays interesting statistics and records about your line and column positions across your coding sessions.

 ## Installation